 To help plan your trip, you can also read our perfect 3-day Malta itinerary for sightseeing and exploration.

-Malta in winter: a brief overview
+Malta in winter: the advantages

 Malta is a popular summer destination, especially for Europeans who flock here for the long, hot days and crystal clear waters of the Mediterranean.

 We decided to visit Malta in winter instead, and found that there are many advantages of doing so.
 It suited our active travel style perfectly!

 These are some of the nuances of visiting Malta in winter:

 - It’s cheaper to reach from elsewhere in Europe.
 Low season means that flight prices are rock-bottom.
 We found flight from the UK for less than €30 each.